joaquinbian/joaquinbian/README.md

 - 🤠 I really enjoy to learn new things, and know that i can learn a lot of different stuff all the time keeps me motivated

-- 🔜 I also want to learn new technologies such as React-Native, TypeScript and some mobile languages like Kotlin, Swift or Java📱
+- 🔜 I also want to learn new technologies such as React-Native and TypeScript📱

 - 👨‍💻  You can see my Portfolio <a href="https://joaquinbian.github.io/Portfolio/">here!</a>